xmartlabs/xmartlabs.github.io/_posts/2020-10-02-react-native-line.md

 ### Implementation

-Natives modules in the React Native community are mostly developed in Objective-C and Java.
-For this library we implemented it's core functionalities using Swift and Kotlin at a low level.
+Unlike most natives modules in the React Native community which are developed in Objective-C and Java, new React Native Line version is implemented using Swift and Kotlin at a low level.

-One of our strongest reasons for choosing Swift as the iOS language is strongly related to some statements LINE has made over the latest version of LineSDK.
-It is the last version that would be using Objective-C, so they recommend using `Line SDK for iOS Swift` which will be  continuously updated with new features as you can see in the following [page](https://developers.line.biz/en/docs/ios-sdk/objective-c/overview/):
+This was an easy decision to make, first we have been using Swift and Kotlin since their first release.
+Secondly, Line SDK is deprecating Obj-c and Java versions in behalf of Swift and Kotlin (see image below).
+Lastly, and this is more obvious, Swift and Kotlin are modern, more intuitive, easy to read and maintain than Obj-c and Java respectively.

 <img src="/images/react-native-line/migrate.png" alt="deprecation advertisement" >

-Furthermore, Swift and Kotlin are modern languages that are more intuitive than Objective-C and Java.
-So we considered the opportunity to challenge us in the use of these two amazing technologies.

 # Integration Guide